ELYSE-GIT/dataviz_project/readme.md

 ____
 CONCLUSION
 ----------
-This project allowed us me to master a dataviz tools.
+This project allowed me to master a dataviz tools.
 Streamlit is very interesting because we save a lot of time.
 During this project, the online materials and the courses were very beneficial.
 Thanks to all kind of supports ( teacher, streamlit, youtubers, blogs ...)